 Coming in second place, at 163 feet and 8 inches, was a team from Mayville High School and their machine named Roadrunner.
 Team members included Ben Wellner, a junior, and freshmen Justin Schlender, Tori Champ and Nikolas Giese.
 Dave Seiler, technology education instructor from Mayville, said the students had fun with the project, which was completed outside of their engineering class.

 A second team from Mayville High School also participated in the competition, and their machine, “Wile E Coyote,” took third place at 135 feet.
 Team members included Andrew Nothem, junior; Weston Wiese, sophomore; and Tom Staehle and Michael Pasbrig, both freshman.
 This was the first year students from Mayville High School participated in the Distance Challenge.

 Jon Squires, Austin Tackes, Aaron Steffen, Michael Crye and Ken Rochwite, all seniors from GPS Education Partners, took fourth place in the competition.
 Their machine, “Triton Tosser,” launched the rubber ball 90 feet.
 “Several of the students who are participating today are already planning on attending Moraine Park, so this is a nice opportunity for them to come and see the Fond du Lac campus,” said Bernie McCarthy, an instructor at GPS Education Partners.

 This is the fourth year Moraine Park Technical College has hosted the annual Distance Challenge in Fond du Lac.
 In addition to the competition, the students also had opportunities to tour the College and talk with local employers, including Fives Giddings & Lewis and Kondex Corporation.

-For more information about Moraine Park’s Manufacturing Skills Academies, visit morainepark.edu/bootcamps.
+For more information on Moraine Park’s Process Engineering Technology program, visit morainepark.edu/programs.